agentlang-hub/.github/profile/README.md

 This Github organisation contains example apps written in [Agentlang](https://github.com/agentlang-ai/agentlang).

-You may run the example apps using [Docker](https://www.docker.com/) or using locally installed [Agentlang CLI](https://github.com/agentlang-ai/agentlang.cli).
+You may run the example apps using pre-built Docker images or using locally installed [Agentlang CLI](https://github.com/agentlang-ai/agentlang.cli).

 | Example App                                                        | Level    | Description |
 |--------------------------------------------------------------------|----------|-------------|